raporpe/docker-s3-backup/README.md

-# Backup folder to S3 compatible bucket
+# Backup folders to S3 compatible bucket

-## What is it?

-This is a little container image for backing up a folder to a object storage
+This is a little container image for backing up a folder to a object storage service such as AWS S3.

 **Required environment variables:**